Regularized limits of Stokes matrices, isomonodromy deformation and crystal basis

+Now let us introduce the most important application of Theorem \eqref{mainthm}, i.e., a transcendental realization of $\frak{gl}_n$-crystals in representation theory.
+The following observation, on a correspondence between the WKB approximation in the differential equation and the crystal limit in quantum groups, is the starting point.

-The WKB method, named after Wentzel, Kramers, and Brillouin, is for approximating solutions of a differential equation whose highest derivative is multiplied by a small parameter (other names, including Liouville, Green, and Jeffreys are sometimes attached to this method).
-We postpone the study of the WKB approximation of the solutions of \eqref{introqeq} into a future work.
-Instead, in this paper, we will study directly the asymptotics of $S_{h\pm}(u)$ as $h\rightarrow -\infty$, which describe the jump in the WKB approximation of canonical solutions of \eqref{introqeq} in differential Stokes sectors.
-For that, we fix a lowest vector $\xi_0$, and an inner product on $L(\lambda)$ given by the conditions $\langle\xi_0,\xi_0\rangle = 1$ and $\langle E_{ij}\eta, \zeta\rangle=\langle\eta, E_{ji}\zeta\rangle$ for any $\eta,\zeta\in L(\lambda)$.
-For any $\xi\in L(\lambda)$, we say that a nonzero vector $\xi'$ is the {\em WKB approximation} of the vector valued function $s_{k,k+1}^{(+)}(u)\cdot \xi$ if there exist constants $c$ such that (set $q=e^{\frac{h}{2}}$)
+On the one hand, the WKB method, named after Wentzel, Kramers, and Brillouin, is for approximating solutions of a differential equation whose highest derivative is multiplied by a small parameter (other names, including Liouville, Green, and Jeffreys are sometimes attached to this method).
+Accordingly, we would like to study directly the asymptotics of $S_{h\pm}(u)$ as $h\rightarrow +\infty$ along the positive real axis, which describe the Stokes phenomenon in the WKB approximation of \eqref{introqeq}.
+For that, we fix a lowest vector $\xi_0$, and an inner product on $L(\lambda)$ given by the conditions $\langle\xi_0,\xi_0\rangle = 1$ and $\langle e_{ij}v_1, v_2\rangle=\langle v_1, e_{ji}v_2\rangle$ for any $v_1,v_2\in L(\lambda)$.